Rob Thomson

-Robert Lewis Thomson (born August 16, 1963) is a Canadian professional baseball manager for the Philadelphia Phillies of Major League Baseball.
+Robert Lewis Thomson (born August 16, 1963), nicknamed "Topper", is a Canadian professional baseball manager for the Philadelphia Phillies of Major League Baseball (MLB).

-During Thomson’s playing career, he was a catcher and third baseman in the Detroit Tigers organization from 1985 to 1988.
-Following his years as a player, Thomson spent one year as the manager of the Class A Oneonta Yankees, and several more years in various front office capacities for the New York Yankees including as Major League Field Coordinator.
+During Thomson's playing career, he was a catcher and third baseman in the Detroit Tigers organization from 1985 to 1988.
+Following his years as a player, Thomson spent one year as the manager of the Class A Oneonta Yankees, and several more years in various front office capacities for the New York Yankees organization.
 He then served as the Yankees’ bench coach in 2008, third base coach from 2009 to 2014, and bench coach again from 2015 to 2017.

-In 2018, Thomson was named as the bench coach of the Philadelphia Phillies.
+In 2018, Thomson was hired as the bench coach of the Philadelphia Phillies.
 On June 3, 2022, Thomson was named interim manager of the Philadelphia Phillies following the firing of manager Joe Girardi.
-After leading the Phillies to their first playoff series win since 2010, Thomson was named the full-time manager on October 10, 2022.
+After leading the Phillies to their first postseason appearance since 2011, Thomson was named the full-time manager on October 10, 2022.
 That year, he went on to lead the Phillies to their first National League pennant since 2009.
+Thomson has led the Phillies to four postseason appearances and two National League East titles in his four seasons with the team.

 Early life

-Thomson was born on August 16, 1963 in Sarnia, Ontario and grew up in nearby Corunna, Ontario.
+Thomson was born on August 16, 1963, in Sarnia, Ontario, and grew up in nearby Corunna, Ontario.
 He grew up playing baseball in the summers and hockey in the winter.
 Thomson has a younger sister and two older brothers, one of whom signed with the Montreal Expos.